Cookie Consent by Free Privacy Policy Generator website

 The Yorkshire & Humber Care Record guarantee is our commitment that we will use records about you in ways that respect your rights and promote your health and wellbeing.

-If you would like any further information, or would like to discuss this further, please contact us using the details provided.
+If you would like any further information, or would like to discuss this further, contact us using the details provided.

 Yorkshire & Humber Care Record - Information Governance Lead